rockneurotiko/go-bots/bookbot/README.md

 If you like this project, you can vote my bot (it's password protected, but you it's a way of showing me how many people like this ^^): [vote here](https://telegram.me/storebot?start=b00kbot).
 Also, if you really really want to see my books, you can ask me in private.

-There is an example imagen of what can do ;-)
+There some images to see what can do ;-)

 ![alt screenshot](http://web.neurotiko.com/bookbot_screenshot2.png)